StevenMccracken/Dropp/Dropp/README.md

 **[⬆ back to top](#table-of-contents)**
 <a name="users-dropps"></a>
-### Get all dropps posted by a user
+### 14. Get all dropps posted by a user

 * Route: __GET__ https://dropps.me/users/[username]/dropps
-* Purpose: Retrieve all dropps posted by a specific user
+* Purpose: Retrieves all dropps posted by a specific user
 * Required parameters
   * In the header
     * `Authorization`